arxanas/blog/_drafts/ergodox.md

          "The Ergodox EZ keyboard.
 Notice the thumb clusters."
          "The Ergodox&nbsp;EZ keyboard [on somebody else's desk](https://twitter.com/ergodoxez/status/681630158512500736).
 Notice the thumb clusters." %}

+### Before you buy

+If you're going to buy an {{ ergodox-ez }}, here's a couple of things that I discovered only after joining the Plover chat room:

+  * The blank keycap and non-blank keycap versions are actually shaped differently!
+The blank version is more arched, which could potentially cause problems trying to hit adjacent keys at once, although I haven't tried it.

+  * The keyswitches control how much force you need to use to press a key.
+    Steno machines typically require on the order of 15g to actuate.
+I got the Gateron Brown switches, which are recommended as general-purpose switches, but they have a 55g actuation force.
+(Stenography is anything but general-purpose.)

+    The lightest switches available for the {{ ergodox-ez }} are the Gateron Whites, at 35g.
+If you intend to steno a lot on the {{ ergodox-ez }} (that is, you don't intend to get a student or professional steno machine after using the {{ ergodox-ez }} as a learning device), then you probably ought to get those instead.

 ## Firmware features

 Besides the silly-looking keyboard structure, the {{ ergodox-ez }}'s other